“I love key cards, why would I switch to anything else?”

 - Legacy systems require complex network changes to the firewall, opening up more weak spots and causing a lot of stress to IT teams.

-It’s easy to clone any key cards with a cheap cloner you can buy on amazon.
+Unfortunately, it’s easy to clone any RFID or key card with a cheap device that can be purchased on Amazon.

 - Access systems run on legacy Windows machine.